MosesSupposes/Purescript-By-Example/text/chapter8.md

 ## Native Effects

-We will now look at one particular monad which is of central importance in PureScript - the `Eff` monad.
+We will now look at one particular monad which is of central importance in PureScript - the `Effect` monad.

-The `Eff` monad is defined in the Prelude, in the `Control.Monad.Eff` module.
+The `Effect` monad is defined in the `Effect` module.
 It is used to manage so-called _native_ side-effects.
+If you are familiar with Haskell, it is the equivalent of the `IO` monad.

 What are native side-effects?
 They are the side-effects which distinguish JavaScript expressions from idiomatic PureScript expressions, which typically are free from side-effects.
 Some examples of native effects are: